 How Real estate agents can find new customers with Facebook Lead Ads

-The lead generation cost problem
+The cost of lead generation

-So, you run a real estate business and you’re looking for new clients.
+You run a real estate business and you’re looking for new clients.

 How do Facebook Lead Ads actually work?